An employee photographs sections of a production facility

 Environmental, Social and Human Rights Due Diligence (ESHR)

-Respect for human rights plays an important role in foreign trade promotion.
-In particular, projects that are supported with instruments of the Federal Government’s export promotion schemes are required to meet environmental, social and human rights standards.
-The Federal Government expects companies to respect the established human rights in their business dealings.
-The companies are asked to act in accordance with the OECD Guidelines for Multinational Enterprises (OECD Guidelines) and to comply with their due diligence duty in relation to human rights as stated in the German National Action Plan for the Implementation of the UN Guiding Principles on Business and Human Rights (UN Guiding Principles).
+The consideration of human rights is a high priority in foreign trade promotion.
+The German government expects environmental, social and human rights standards to be observed, particularly in projects that are supported by German foreign trade promotion instruments.
+The Federal Government expects companies to observe the established canon of human rights in their business activities.
+Companies are required to act in accordance with the OECD Guidelines for Multinational Enterprises (OECD Guidelines) and to comply with their human rights due diligence obligations as formulated in the German National Action Plan for the Implementation of the UN Guiding Principles on Business and Human Rights (UN Guiding Principles).

-In the course of the environmental, social and human rights impact assessment issues, such as, for example, occupational safety, health and safety of the general public, lawfulness of land acquisition and resettlement, protection of indigenous peoples, protection of cultural heritage, consultation possibilities for affected persons, labour rights (including freedom of assembly, right to trade union membership, freedom of movement, etc.), protection of minorities and other especially vulnerable groups as well as the existence of a complaints mechanism, are investigated.
+As part of the assessment of environmental, social and human rights aspects, topics such as occupational safety, health and safety of the population, legality of land acquisition and resettlement, protection of indigenous peoples, protection of cultural heritage, consultation opportunities for those affected, workers' rights (including freedom of assembly, right to trade union membership, right to freedom of movement, etc.), the protection of minorities and particularly vulnerable groups and the existence of a grievance mechanism are examined.

 Environmental, Social and Human Rights Due Diligence (ESHR)